Installing Foreman on an existing Puppet Master

 Puppet Facts via ENC

-mv external_node_v2.rb /etc/puppet/node.rb
+wget https://raw.githubusercontent.com/theforeman/puppet-foreman/2.2.3/files/external_node_v2.rb mv external_node_v2.rb /etc/puppet/node.rb chmod +x /etc/puppet/node.rb

-Put the following with the appropriate domain names and paths into the /etc/puppet/foreman.yaml:
+Put the following with the appropriate domain names and paths into the /etc/puppet/foreman.yaml

-Add the following to the [master] section of the puppet.conf:
+Add the following to the [master]

-node_terminus = exec
+external_nodes = /etc/puppet/node.rb node_terminus = exec

 Now restart your Puppet Master and you should be fine.
 You can test the ENC script: